fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

     colors['blue'].append(lumped_pixel[2])
 ```

-Another step we can take (but is not necessary) is to normalize the channels to full-scale, or 255:
+Another step we can take (but is not necessary) is to normalize the channels to full-scale, or 255 (8-bits per channel):

 ```python
 for key in colors: